-Element of pay Purpose and link to Company's strategy How operated in practice Maximum opportunity Non-executive To attract and retain The Chairman is paid an annual fee and the As per executive Directors, there Director fees high-quality and non-executive Directors are paid an annual base is no prescribed maximum annual experienced non-executive Directors. fee and additional responsibility fees for the role of Senior Independent Director or for chairing a Board Committee. increase.
+Non-executive Director fees Company's strategy To attract and rohigh-quality and Purpose and link to Company's strategy To attract and retain high-quality and experienced non-executive Directors.
+How operated in practice The Chairman is paid an annual fee and the non-executive Directors are paid an annual base fee and additional responsibility fees for the role of Senior Independent Director or for chairing a Board Committee.
+As per executive Directors, there is no prescribed maximum annual increase.
 The Committee is guided by the general increase in the non-executive director market and for the broader employee population, but on occasions may need to recognise, for example, an increase in the scale, scope or responsibility of the role.
 Non-executive Directors based outside Europe receive a travel allowance for each visit made on Company business to the UK, or to any other country (excluding their home country).
 Fee levels are normally reviewed annually in July.
 The non-executive Directors are not eligible to join any pension scheme operated by the Company and cannot participate in any of the Company's share plans or annual incentive schemes.